hoel-bagard/cocotools-rs/rpycocotools/README.md

 pip install rpycocotools
 ```

-You can also build and install it into a virtualenv with `maturin develop`.
+You can also build and install it into a virtualenv with `pip install .` (do not use `maturin develop`, the imports will not work).

 ### Usage example